How to Work with Freelancers

 Getting paid in a timely manner is a pain-point worth discussing.

 I’ve had clients who honestly forget, because they are busy running their own business and your freelance services invoice got lost in their overflowing inbox.
-I’ve also had clients who bit off more than they could chew in hiring you in the first place.
+I’ve also had clients who bit off more than they could chew in hiring me in the first place.
 They have a new struggling business, and didn’t realize that it takes a good amount of time before funds are regularly flowing in.
 While I understand their plight, I can only extend the billing deadline so far until it’s affecting my business.
 At some point, if they don’t pay their invoice I’ll be forced to take down their website, lock up their social media accounts, etc. I honestly do not want to do that.
-I always hope that it doesn’t come to that, and I will negotiate payment terms (usually) a few times before I have to take that final step.
+I always hope that it doesn’t come to that, and I will negotiate payment terms a few times before I have to take that final step.
 However, I don’t want my business to suffer due to my client’s over-estimation of their budget.
+These days, I’ve wised up and I’m setting up new clients with Square.
+The best way to avoid these problems is to avoid them, obviously.

 The last billing issue that I’ve encountered is when you agree to take on a project for another agency (contract terms), and they’re depending on their client to pay their invoice before they can pay your invoice.
 I’m sure it usually isn’t a problem, but unfortunately my first job like this encountered this very issue.
 They’re chasing money and my hands are tied.
 It’s frustrating when you’ve been working on something for months and it’s finally time to reap the rewards and…nothing.
-You find yourself waiting…and waiting.
-I try so hard not to depend too much on incoming checks, because of situations like this, but sometimes you can’t help to.
-I run social media ads, Google Ads, print promotional items, mail postcards and all of this creates quite the bill that I need to pay.
-Ya know, it takes money to make money, and I am my only investor.
+You find yourself waiting and waiting.
+As a freelancer, I try so hard not to depend too much on incoming checks, because of situations like this, but sometimes you can’t help to.
+I run social media ads, Google Ads, print promotional items, mail postcards and all of this creates quite the bill.
+As you know, it takes money to make money, and I am my only investor.

 At some point, I’ll need to hire my own freelancers to assist me as my client list grows.
 My responsibility to those freelancers will not change whether I’m paid on my end or not.
 I will pay those freelancers promptly and then hope I get paid from my client soon.
 The last thing I want is to burn a bridge with a reliable freelancer, because they didn’t sign up to chase money.